jnozzi/cocoadev.com/markdown/RachelBlackman.md

 My first computer related paycheck was at Microsoft, I'm afraid to admit, and working support for the Windows 9x team, no less.
 I've also been a multimedia engineer, a database engineer, a video game programmer and designer (for three years!), a security programmer, and written a compiler/assembler and silicon simulator for an adaptive microchip.
 These days, I work at a company called Cerulean Studios on an instant messaging package for Windows called Trillian -- http://www.ceruleanstudios.com/ -- and so still exist on my Windows box during day-to-day life.

-I take some small pride in the fact that I have converted both my two best friends and my mother to General/MacOS X users -- leading both to purchase Macs -- by allowing them to play with my Powerbook G4.
+I take some small pride in the fact that I have converted both my two best friends and my mother to MacOS X users -- leading both to purchase Macs -- by allowing them to play with my Powerbook G4.
 Muahah.

 **WHAT ARE MY PROJECTS?**

 I've tinkered with various little software projects, though I'm getting the feel of Cocoa still.
-The main project I'm working on is **Atlantis**, a client for General/MacOS X designed to connect to various text-based interactive environments (such as General/MUSHes, General/MUXes, General/MUCKs, General/MOOs and so on).
+The main project I'm working on is **Atlantis**, a client for MacOS X designed to connect to various text-based interactive environments (such as MUSHes, MUXes, MUCKs, MOOs and so on).
 Atlantis is still in the fairly early stages, in part because I keep deciding there's a better way to do things and ripping out what I had so far!

 I've also written several frameworks to make my own life easier, and should get around to documenting and releasing a few of them at some point, no doubt.

-I also have hacked together a few Perl and shell scripts to make my Mac experience happy, the most notable to other developers being the hack found at General/XcodeAndNibFilesWithPerforce here on the General/CocoaDev General/WikiWikiWeb.
+I also have hacked together a few Perl and shell scripts to make my Mac experience happy, the most notable to other developers being the hack found at XcodeAndNibFilesWithPerforce here on the CocoaDev WikiWikiWeb.